R-MR-Adao/ADAS_SimWorld/README.md

 Widget modules can be added to the code as extended visualization tool.
 A simple speedometer widget is included as part of the base software as an example of an external add-on.
-In this case, this speedometer displayes the instant ego speed in km/h, as well as the cumulative travelled distance.
+In this case, this speedometer displays the instant ego speed in km/h, as well as the cumulative traveled distance.

 <p align="center">
 <img width=250 src="doc/videos/ADAS_SimWorld_widgetSpeedometer.gif" />